 ON MOUNT COOT-THA, BRISBANE, QLD

-There were a number of anti-aircraft guns and search light units located on top of Mount Coot-tha during WW2.
+There were a number of search light units located on top of Mount Coot-tha during WWII.
 One of the searchlights was located where the tourist lookout is located today on top of Mount Coot-tha.

-The well known Brisbane football radio announcer, George Lovejoy, was part of an Australian Army searchlight unit on top of Mount Coot-tha.
+The well known Brisbane football radio announcer, George Burnett Lovejoy (Q135813), was part of an Australian Army searchlight unit on top of Mount Coot-tha.
 He said that he used to live in one of the "chalets" which formed part of today's tourist complex on top of Mount Coot-tha.
 It is with regret that I advise that George Lovejoy, passed away today, Wednesday 5 February 2003.

 Obituary for Douglas Campbell (26